East Bend Animal Hospital

 • Look into the pet’s mouth to see if a foreign object is visible.
 If you see an object, gently try to remove it with pliers or tweezers, but be careful not to push the object further down the throat.
 Don’t spend a lot of time trying to remove it if it’s not easy to reach – don’t delay, and get your pet to a veterinarian immediately.

-• If you can’t remove the object or your pet collapses, place both hands on the side of you pet’s rib cage and apply firm quick pressure, or lay your pet on its side and strike the rib cage firmly with the palm of your hand 3-4 times.
+• If you can’t remove the object or your pet collapses, place both hands on the side of your pet’s rib cage and apply firm quick pressure, or lay your pet on its side and strike the rib cage firmly with the palm of your hand 3-4 times.
 The idea behind this is to sharply push air out of their lungs and push the object out from behind.
-Keep repeating this until the object is dislodged or until you arrive at the veterinarian’s office
+Keep repeating this until the object is dislodged or until you arrive at the veterinarian’s office.

 Heatstroke

-• If you cannot immediately get your pet a veterinarian, move it to a shaded area and out of direct sunlight
+• If you cannot immediately get your pet a veterinarian, move it to a shaded area and out of direct sunlight.

 • Transport the pet to a veterinarian as soon as possible